saulpw/visidata/docs/api/interface.rst

 .. autoattribute:: visidata.BaseSheet.windowWidth
 .. autoattribute:: visidata.BaseSheet.windowHeight

-.. data:: visidata.Sheet.topRowIndex
+.. data:: visidata.TableSheet.topRowIndex

 Top row in the window, as an index into ``TableSheet.rows``.
 Settable.

-.. data:: visidata.Sheet.leftVisibleColIndex
+.. data:: visidata.TableSheet.leftVisibleColIndex

 Leftmost column in the window (after key columns), as an index into ``TableSheet.visibleCols``.
 Settable.

 Cursor
 ======

 Every Sheet has a cursor, which makes it easy to interact individual elements and slices of data.

 A ``TableSheet`` has a row cursor and a column cursor, which overlap on a single cell.